Follow TV Tropes

 • Raye Rodriguez, the series creator of High Guardian Spice voices the transgender Professor Caraway.
 On the flip side, transgender woman Julia Kaye voices Snapdragon, who is confirmed to transition eventually.
 Sage's lesbian cousin, Anise, is played by lesbian actress Haviland Stillwell.

-• Kipo and the Age of Wonderbeasts: Asher is non-binary, just like their voice actor River Butcher.
+• Kipo and the Age of Wonderbeasts: Asher is non-binary, and their voice actor, River Butcher, is a trans man.

 • In The Legend of Korra, Janet Varney, who plays the title character, is bisexual, and in the series finale Korra ended up in a relationship with Asami.